 Then, transfer the catalyst extrudate sample from a desiccator to an inverted 5- to 6-cm-diameter filter with a stream of N2 gas directed upwards through the filter to provide a dry gas blanket.

 Authors: Is the inverted Buchner filter a stemless Buchner funnel or a standalone Buchner filter plate?
 Do you have a preferred grit/pore size?
 How will the filter be supported over the stream of gas during the demonstration?
+The ceramic Buchner filter is standard with stem & 1 mm openings and without filter paper and N2 is blown in the direction of the arrow.
+The funnel is clamped to a standard laboratory stand.

 Using tweezers, place one specimen across the support beams of the instrument.
 Center the specimen as best as possible while still working quickly.
 Start the test once the sample is in place.
 (TEXT: Minimize the time that the specimen is exposed to moisture in air.)
+Ensure the extrudate does not get lodged between the anvil and the support points because that may throw of the rupture force reading

 Ensure that the crosshead returns to the starting position after experiencing a 40% drop in load force.
 Click ‘Next’ in the software to start the test for the next specimen.

 Authors: Do you need to configure the 40% load force drop setpoint in the software, or is this part of a pre-set method?
+The 40% setting is per manufacturer (Instron) recommendation but is not factory set.
+The 40% (or other by choice) is entered by the customer.
+For consistency, once this setting is adopted it is no longer changed.

 Authors: Do you place the next specimen on the support beams once the crosshead has returned to the starting position?
+Yes after a after a quick soft brush clean of the extrudate area and supporting points.

 Once all specimens have been measured in this way, end the test to obtain the automatically-generated report of the extrudate strength properties.